 Where can you use a YouTube QR Code?

-YouTube QR Codes have various use cases across different industries.
+QR Codes for YouTube videos have various use cases across different industries.
 Let’s learn about some of them.

 #2 On product packaging to increase consumer engagement

-Adding YouTube QR Codes at famous tourist spots and on tour buses, boats, monuments is a great way to engage travellers.
+Installing YouTube QR Codes at famous tourist spots and on tour buses, boats, monuments is a great way to engage travelers.
 These video QR Codes can lead to educational, historical, or entertaining content, which in turn can significantly enhance a tourist’s travel experience.